Weruva Caloric Melody Dog Food receives the Advisor’s top rating of 5 stars.

 Next, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.

-Judging by its ingredients alone, Weruva Caloric Melody looks like an above-average dry product.
+Judging by its ingredients alone, Weruva Caloric Melody dog food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.